DraftShift/StealthChanger/wiki/Configuration.md

 Please see the repo files for more info on these.
 [Configuration Files Repo](https://github.com/DraftShift/StealthChanger/blob/main/Klipper)
 [testing](/blob/main/Klipper)

-You need to add the info in printer.cfg from the repo to your your printer.cfg You need to have a separate toolhead config for each toolhead, then link those in your printer.cfg, as well as removing/moving the current extruder/hotend config from your printer.cfg file.
+You need to add the info in `printer.cfg` from our repo to your `printer.cfg`

+You need to have a separate toolhead config for each toolhead, then link those in your `printer.cfg`, as well as removing/moving the current extruder/hotend config from your `printer.cfg` file.
 See the examples in the repo for more information and a starting place.
 You will have to edit them with your own values.

+**NOTE:** for some odd reason `t_command_restore_axis` was set to blank recently, this should be `t_command_restore_axis: z` please make sure that is your setting.

 ## CANbus